Executive Orders

 The Singing Detainee and the Librarian with One Book: Essays on Exile

-In late 2019, journalist Michael Beltran found himself in the city of Utrecht, The Netherlands, deep in conversation with Filipino revolutionary leaders Jose Maria Sison and Julie de Lima.
+In late 2019, journalist Michael Beltran found himself in the city of Utrecht, the Netherlands, deep in conversation with Filipino revolutionary leaders Jose Maria Sison and Julie de Lima.
 What was planned to be a feature article ended up as a collection of observations on what it means to live in exile.
 Sison and de[…]

-The Fight for Black Liberation: Breaking the Political Strings in the Post-Trump Era
+The Fight for Black Liberation: Breaking the Political Strings in the Trump Era

-The presidency of Donald J. Trump unveiled the calamity of white America’s determination to maintain so-called societal order during a period of landmark racial upheaval.
-From the death of George P. Floyd, Jr. and the subsequent Black Lives Matter protests in the summer of 2020, to the 2021 winter insurrection and the post-2020 restrictive presidential[…]
+The first presidency of Donald J. Trump further unveiled the calamity of white America’s determination to maintain societal order during a period of landmark racial upheaval.
+From the restrictive voting measures led by Republicans and conservatives following the 2020 election, to the death of George P. Floyd Jr. and the subsequent Black Lives Matter protests[…]

 Static Palace